pism/pism/doc/sphinx/getting-started.rst

 \end{figure}

+.. _sec-ssarun:

 Second run: a better ice-dynamics model
 ---------------------------------------

-\label{subsect:ssarun}

 It is widely-understood that ice sheets slide on their bases, especially when liquid water is present at the base (see [Joughinetal2001]_, [MacAyeal]_, among others).
 An important aspect of modeling such sliding is the inclusion of membrane or "longitudinal" stresses into the stress balance [BBssasliding]_.
 The basic stress balance in PISM which involves membrane stresses is the Shallow Shelf Approximation (SSA) [WeisGreveHutter]_.
 The stress balance used in the previous section was, by contrast, the (thermomechanically-coupled) non-sliding, non-membrane-stress Shallow Ice Approximation (SIA) [BBL]_, [EISMINT00]_.
 The preferred ice dynamics model within PISM, that allows both sliding balanced by membrane stresses and shear flow as described by the SIA, is the SIA+SSA "hybrid" model [BBssasliding]_, [Winkelmannetal2011]_.
-For more on stress balance theories see section \ref{sec:dynamics} of this Manual.
+For more on stress balance theories see section :ref:`sec:dynamics` of this Manual.

 The practical issue with models of sliding is that a distinctly-uncertain parameter space must be introduced.
 This especially involves parameters controlling the amount and pressure of subglacial water (see [AschwandenAdalgeirsdottirKhroulev]_, [Clarke05]_, [Tulaczyketal2000]_, [vanPeltOerlemans2012]_ among other references).
 In this regard, PISM uses the concept of a saturated and pressurized subglacial till with a modeled distribution of yield stress  [BBssasliding]_, [SchoofStream]_.
 The yield stress arises from the PISM model of the production of subglacial water, which is itself computed through the conservation of energy model [AschwandenBuelerKhroulevBlatter]_.
 We use such models in the rest of this Getting Started section.

 While the ``spinup.sh`` script has default sliding-related parameters, for demonstration purposes we change one parameter.
 We replace the default power :math:`q=0.25` in the sliding law (the equation which relates both the subglacial sliding velocity and the till yield stress to the basal shear stress which appears in the SSA stress balance) by a less "plastic" and more "linear" choice :math:`q=0.5`.
-See subsection \ref{subsect:basestrength} for more on sliding laws.
+See subsection :ref:`sec-basestrength` for more on sliding laws.
 To see the run we propose, do

 .. code::